 The practice of RAFT is essentially one of coming into the present moment.
 Going step by step from R to T, the practice of RAFT guides us through the tangles of mind, perception, and emotion into the present moment.
-It is the act of creating space by taking a pause; when we slow down, we start to come into direct contact with the present moment.
-The more aware we are, the less we operate on autopilot, and we are more able to make conscious choices that will be more productive and supportive of our values and goals.
+It creates space by pausing; when we slow down, we come into direct contact with the present moment.
+The more aware we are, the less we operate on autopilot, and we can make conscious choices that will be more productive and supportive of our values and goals.
 The secret to this practice is to keep coming back to the container of the body-mind-heart.
 It is what happens within the field of awareness and within our bodies that matters.
 RAFT is not a practice for things beyond the bounds of the body in the present moment.
-It is about coming into a centered space so we can relate to our experience with wisdom and compassion instead of endlessly reacting.
+It is about coming into a centered space to relate to our experience with wisdom and compassion instead of endlessly reacting.

 RAFT is not about other people or their actions.
-RAFT is not about which of us is "right" and which of us is "wrong."
+RAFT is not about which of us is "right" or "wrong."
 RAFT is not about passively accepting what someone else does or does not do.
 Rather, it is about accepting one's reaction and responding to that reaction with wisdom and compassion.
-RAFT is not something we do in order to make bad feelings go away or to create good feelings; it is here to help us accept and understand the nature of those feelings.
+RAFT is not something we do to make bad feelings go away or to create good feelings; it is here to help us accept and understand the nature of those feelings.

 II.
 THE PROCESS OF RAFT STEP-BY-STEP